TufayelLUS/Groq-AI-Python-Code-Example/README.md

-# Groq Python Code Example
+# Groq AI Python Code Example
 This is a utilization of a Python code snippet that uses Groq API which is very fast at generating AI model output

 # Get an API key